Uber Visa Card Review

 The 4% restaurant rewards rate is only matched by the Capital One Savor Cash Rewards Credit Card, but the Savor comes with a $95 annual fee (waived first year) and no cash back rewards on travel or online purchases.
-The boosted earnings rate on airfare and lodging puts the Uber Visa Card on a par with the rewards offered by some of the top premium travel rewards cards, like the Chase Sapphire Reserve and the Citi Prestige Card, but without the cost of ownership.
+The boosted earnings rate on airfare and lodging puts the Uber Visa Card on a par with the rewards offered by some of the top travel rewards cards like the Chase Sapphire Preferred Card and the Citi Prestige Card, but without the cost of ownership.
 Of course, you won’t have access to the same luxury travel perks with the Uber Visa, but that tradeoff is well worth it if you’re a casual traveler rather than a wanderlust pro.

 Fees and APR